 But don’t let this stop you from enjoying beans!
 There is a solution.
 It is called "Beano."
 I am not making this up.
 Beano contains an enzyme that zaps those oligosaccharides into simple little sugars so they can be absorbed by your small intestine.
 Problem solved.

 If you have not ever enjoyed fresh shell beans, such as borlotti (otherwise known as cranberry beans), or fava beans, you are to be pitied.
 I grow both in my garden, and every year wish that I had planted more.
 Now is a good time to think about planting those favas.
 Borlotti need to wait until summer.

-Dried beans are not nearly as difficult as one might think, and they are very inexpensive.
+Cooking dried beans are not nearly as difficult as one might think, and they are very inexpensive.
 Just soak them overnight and boil them up with some seasonings for a couple of hours.
-If you have a pressure cooker, they are ready in about 30 minutes.
+If you have a pressure cooker, they can be ready in about 30 minutes.

 I make a bean dish that simmers in the slow cooker.
 The boys love it, so I call it…..

 Beans for Boys